kuvam-oaktreeapps/fetcher/README.md

   - `baseUrl` (string): The base URL for the API.
   - `headers` (optional function): A function that returns an object containing headers to be included in the requests.

-Returns a new instance of the `Fetcher` class.
+Returns a new instance of the `Fetcher`.

----

-Please note that the above API reference assumes the existence of additional types and utility functions (`types.ts` and `utils/urls.ts`) that are not provided in the code snippet you shared.
-You may need to include those parts separately.